Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 If you find any errors or unauthorized debts, dispute them with the credit bureaus that are reporting them.
 You should dispute the collection account with the credit bureaus, Experian, Equifax, and TransUnion.
 Provide a letter stating that you do not recognize the debt and request an investigation.
 The collection agency must provide verification of the debt within 30 days.
 If they cannot do so, the account must be removed.

-You can also send a cease and desist letter to Ability Recovery Services, demanding that they stop contacting you and remove the account from your credit reports.
+You can also send a cease and desist letter to Ability Recovery Service, demanding that they stop contacting you and remove the account from your credit reports.
 Explain that you do not recognize the debt and wish to deal with the original creditor directly.
 Send this letter via certified mail with the return receipt requested so you have proof they received it.

 Negotiate a pay-for-delete agreement.

 If the debt is verified as valid, you may need to negotiate a settlement to have the account removed.
-Offer to pay a portion of the balance, such as 50-70%, in exchange for Ability Recovery Services marking the debt as “settled” and requesting deletion of the account from your credit reports.
+Offer to pay a portion of the balance, such as 50-70%, in exchange for Ability Recovery Service marking the debt as “settled” and requesting deletion of the account from your credit reports.
 Get any agreement in writing before making a payment.

 Hire a credit repair company.

-Remember, if Ability Recovery Services cannot provide proper validation, the debt is inaccurate, or you successfully negotiate a pay-for-delete agreement, the collection should be removed from your credit reports.
+Remember, if Ability Recovery Service cannot provide proper validation, the debt is inaccurate, or you successfully negotiate a pay-for-delete agreement, the collection should be removed from your credit reports.
 This can help boost your credit scores and make it easier to get approved for loans and credit cards.

 You can also check: Understanding Debt Relief: Your Options and Outcomes!

-As a first step to removing Ability Recovery Services from your credit report, you should send them a debt validation letter.
+As a first step to removing Ability Recovery Service from your credit report, you should send them a debt validation letter.
 This is a formal request for them to provide evidence that you actually owe the debt they are reporting.
 Many collection agencies do not have sufficient documentation to validate debts, especially older ones.
 Below is a step by step on how to do it:

 Step 1: Request details about the debt.

-In your letter, ask Ability Recovery Services to provide details about the debt including the name of the original creditor, the date you allegedly incurred the debt, the amount owed, and a copy of the original signed contract or billing statements.
+In your letter, ask Ability Recovery Service to provide details about the debt including the name of the original creditor, the date you allegedly incurred the debt, the amount owed, and a copy of the original signed contract or billing statements.
 Explain that you are disputing the validity of this debt under the Fair Debt Collection Practices Act and will not make any payments until they provide this information.

 Step 2: Send the letter certified mail, return receipt requested.